rdococ/tinytalk/readme.md

 # Colang 0.2

-Colang is a purely object-oriented toy programming language with a Smalltalk-like syntax and immutable variables by default.
+Colang is a minimalistic, purely object-oriented toy programming language with Smalltalk-like syntax, immutable variables by default and a codata-inspired approach to objects.

 ## Syntax